louisuy/Qonvert/README.md

 ## Notes for judges.
 (Hello, there!)

 All my work-in-progress and raw drafts and steps available for you judges to see on the Drafts/ directory, to show my thought process and ideas.

+It can also be noted that the initial approach to this problem was a CLI based operation, however, as a project that can benefit the masses, the ease of a clean and simple GUI was the right approach.